The online dialogue: Conversion optimization with storytelling

 Stories help us make sense of the world and what is happening around us.
 We see storylines in everyone and everything.
-This enables us to understand what is happening around us, and we can adjust our behaviour accordingly.
+This enables us to understand what is happening around us, and we can adjust our behavior accordingly.

 Receive your monthly dose of Brain & Behaviour Insights by email.
 Full of the latest insights, examples and applications.
 In addition, you will also receive a discount code for our Crash Course and our best articles.

 From ancient times, people create stories to explain nature and the world.
-Our ancestors assigned human-like characteristics to animals to describe their looks, behaviours and interactions.
-We can't help to create stories even if it's not involving living creators.
+Our ancestors assigned human-like characteristics to animals to describe their looks, behaviors and interactions.
+We can’t help to create stories even if it’s not involving living creators.
 In a study participants assigned personality traits to geometrical shapes.
-For example, a big triangle appeared to 'bully' a 'sassy' smaller triangle.
+For example, a big triangle appeared to ‘bully’ a ‘sassy’ smaller triangle.

 Within a story, we’re able to apply logic better.
 The “human mind is a story processor, not a logic processor” said Jonathan Haidt.
 In a study, participants had to solve the Watson Selection Task.
 The researchers compared how successful participants solved a logical puzzle.
 When the puzzle used real-world scenarios rather than numbers or letters, solving rates were much higher.

-We memorise stories
+We memorize stories